top of page

 Hospitals As Learning Systems

-Such questions cannot be resolved through isolated decisions or short-term correlation alone.
+The most consequential questions in cancer care cannot be resolved through isolated decisions alone.
 They require learning across time, populations, and care trajectories.
-Hospitals are uniquely positioned to enable this learning because they sit at the intersection of long-term patient care, clinical decision-making, and institutional memory.

 "We make our world significant by the courage of our questions and by the depth of our answers"